 Line up for the wagon rides starts right outside the concession warming house.
 Rides are $5 per person.
 The wagon leaves every half hour or unless the wagon if full.
 The ride takes 15-20 minutes through the entire park.
 Rides are generally on Friday-Sunday nights starting Dec.
 6. Check the calendar on this website for specific dates and times.
 (Rides may be cancelled for the safety of the horses if it is wet or very cold.
 Check the nightly calendar for updates).

 PARADE & OPENING CEREMONY

-The vehicle entrance will open at 8:00.
-Prior to that, the park will be open exclusively for those walking through the park.
+The vehicle entrance will open after the lighting ceremony and after pedestrian traffic clears from the streets – approximately 8:00 pm.
+Prior to that, the park will be open exclusively for those walking through the displays.

 The lights will be turned on after the parade ends.
 Estimated time is 7:00.

 People attending the parade are encouraged to bring lawn chairs and blankets for along the parade route.
 There will be extremely limited seating in the warming house near the end of the parade.